patc888/noodles/README.md

 noodles
 =======

-Noodles is node.js container designed to jumpstart a 24-hour hack day project.
+Noodles is a node.js container designed to jumpstart a 24-hour hack day project.
 It contains many fully working code samples for retrieving and presenting data from popular sites.
 The code is organized in a way to make it easy to copy, paste, mash, and modify for use in your hack.

 ## Installation

+1. Visit [nodejs.org](nodejs.org/download) and install node.js.
+2. Download noodles and start it up:

         % git clone git@github.com:patc888/noodles.git
         % ./noodles/bin/start

-  Point your browser to [localhost:3000](localhost:3000) and you're up and running.
+3. Point your browser to [localhost:3000](localhost:3000) and you're up and running.

 ## Creating a webpage